 How to buy the best smart home security system

-The humble burglar alarm now has a new cutting-edge competitor.
-A new wave of smart home security systems have hit the market, which combine many of the features of a traditional burglar alarm with the ability to monitor, control and interact with your home from an app on your smartphone or tablet.
+Smart home security systems combine many of the features of a traditional burglar alarm with the ability to monitor, control and interact with your home from an app on your smartphone or tablet.

-So is this relatively new technology worth investing in?
-We've taken five of the latest systems for a test drive to find out.
-You can read our first look verdict on each system in our smart home security reviews section - or read on to find out more about the technology and how to work out if a smart home security system is for you.
+So is this technology worth investing in?
+Read on to find out more about the technology and to work out if a smart home security system is for you.

 The specific gadgets bundled together to make a security system vary between the different kits and brands, but most manufacturers offer a range of different kits, plus the option to buy additional compatible gadgets separately.

 Many systems offer more than security.
-Panasonic's KX-HN6012EW Home Monitoring & Control Kit, for example, has a camera which can also function as a baby monitor, thanks to its night vision, two-way speaker and preloaded lullabies.
+Panasonic's KX-HN6012EW Home Monitoring & Control Kit, for example, has a camera that can also function as a baby monitor thanks to its night vision, two-way speaker and preloaded lullabies.
 Samsung's SmartThings kit, meanwhile, is compatible with a moisture sensor that can alert you to floods or leaks – useful if you're prone to forgetting a running bath.

-Monitoring the comings and goings of loved ones and pets is also possible, if they carry small personal tags that attach to a key ring, wallet or collar.
-Using these you can be alerted when a person or pet arrives home, or if a vulnerable relative leaves the house unexpectedly.
-Likewise, movement sensors in the home can be set to alert you if a vulnerable person doesn't move for a certain period.
+Monitoring the comings and goings of loved ones and pets is also possible, with small personal tags that attach to a key ring, wallet or collar.
+Using these, you can be alerted when a person or pet arrives home, or if a vulnerable relative leaves the house unexpectedly or hasn’t moved for a while.

 If you're looking for a monitoring system that's geared more towards looking after people rather than home security, it's also worth considering telecare and GPS tracking devices.